Talk to Me (2007 film): Plot

-Petey is on the air when Dr. Martin Luther King, Jr. is assassinated, and becomes a voice of reason as rioters run amok in the streets of Washington in the aftermath.
+Petey goes on the air after Dr. Martin Luther King, Jr. is assassinated, and becomes a voice of reason as rioters run amok in the streets of Washington in the aftermath.
 He is the MC for a free James Brown concert at Georgetown University meant to calm tempers, but shows up drunk.
 Nonetheless, his remarks are well-accepted by the crowd, and James Brown tells him that he can introduce him anytime.

 Petey’s popularity gains him his own television show, and his star continues to rise.
 Dewey gets him invited onto The Tonight Show with Johnny Carson, but Petey is reluctant to go on.
 Vernell tells Dewey that Petey doesn’t want to go on, but Dewey insists it will be fine.
 Petey goes on, alienates the audience, and his appearance is a disaster.
 Dewey and Petey fight backstage, and both are arrested and spend the night in jail.

 Some time passes, and Dewey now owns the station.
 Vernell visits him and prevails on Dewey to reconcile with Petey.
 They play pool together, and finally express their love and admiration for one another.
 Petey soon dies, and Dewey gives a fond eulogy in front of a large crowd of Petey’s fans.